EidrianGM/BreastCancerTranslatome_Notebook/Cancer/Breast Cancer/Inci_research/Doubts Inci's Approach.md

 * Genes with increased translational efficiency ?
 Are these genes simply those with z-score > 1?
 * Does samples cluster based on proportion of cells?
 	* Add proportion of cells in the heatmap
+* What is the error in the linear formula?

 ## About IA_Script1 - Cohort 1 analysis